 Why I Love This Recipe

-Dehydrated Strawberries, also known as strawberry chips, are such a delicious treat and there are so many ways you can use them and they are also really easy to make.
-You can make them in a dehydrator or your oven.
+Dehydrated Strawberries, also known as strawberry chips, are such a delicious treat and there are so many ways you can use them.
+They are also really easy to make and you can make them in a dehydrator or your oven just like my Dehydrated Cherry recipe and my Dehydrated Tomato recipe.

-Fully dehydrated strawberries will last a few weeks or you can also freeze for up to 3 months.
-Make these dried strawberries and you can have a healthy and delicious snack on hand at all times.
+Fully dehydrated strawberries will last a few weeks or you can also freeze them for up to 3 months.
+Make these dried strawberries and you can have a healthy and delicious snack on hand at all times similar to my Dried Mangos and Dried Pears.

 How to Make Dehydrated Strawberries